uzerpllp/uzerp-docs/Modules/Manufacturing/Stock.md

 - only prices that are not specific to a customer are copied
 - descriptions on the sales product and prices will match the item being cloned
-- the specified start date will be applied to the sales product and prices
+- the specified start date will be applied to the sales product and price

-# Stock Accuracy

-Stock accuracy is of prime importance in running any business that buys, sells or makes products.
-If your stock records are wrong, then anyone using those stock records for information to support decisions will:

-*  Make wrong decisions (if the records aren't known to be wrong)
-*  Not trust the records and use judgement, not fact

-The results of inaccurate stock records are felt in a number of ways:

-*  Excess stock that needs funding (more than you realise!);
-*  Shortages that lose business;
-*  Increased overheads as everybody keeps their own stock records;
-*  Confusion when stock records disagree (more costs).

-No business will maintain a competitive edge with inaccurate stock records.
-Your target stock accuracy should be 100% in all areas.
-You should be getting near to this, in the high 90's, to be confident.

 # Product Structures